 Clear and concise communication

 How many times has an email been misunderstood, misread or perceived by another party to be rude when that wasn’t the intention?
-Face-to-face conversations minimise the risk of miscommunication, promoting more effective business practices.
+Face-to-face conversations minimise the risk of miscommunication, promoting more effective communication practices in the workplace.
 Face-to-face communication is still possible while working from home, with a variety of different platforms allowing video and audio calls.
 This will negate misunderstanding and continue to build relationships.

 Sometimes encouraging face-to-face interactions can be as simple as persuading others to walk down the corridor, or jump on a zoom call, rather than sending an email.
 The importance of real conversations, in real time and real rooms, should never be underestimated.

 What do you think?